mr-swaraj-chaudhary/FashionNova/README.md

 	styled-components : Used to write css for components recharts : Used to create charts
 	@mui/x-data-grid : material ui customized tables
+	express : creates application and helps in routing dotenv : loads environment variables into current process cors : secures APIs by passing access origin headers to the request